Why Highly Successful People are Prone to Depression

 What causes depression?

 Depression and other mental health conditions can affect anyone.
 No gender, ethnicity, age range, family status, or income level is immune.
-According to the Anxiety and Depression Association of America, more than 322 million people worldwide suffer from depression
+According to the Anxiety and Depression Association of America, more than 322 million people worldwide suffer from depression.

 “Chemical imbalance” is a widely accepted explanation of what causes depression.
 While that’s fundamentally true, the facts are much more complicated.
 “To be sure, chemicals are involved in this process,” says Harvard Medical School in a June 2019 post, “but it is not a simple matter of one chemical being too low and another too high.
 There are millions, even billions, of chemical reactions that make up the dynamic system that is responsible for your mood, perceptions, and how you experience life.”

 People with a family history of mental health conditions may be at a higher risk for developing depression because of their genetic backgrounds.
 They are also more prone to depression due to growing up around people struggling with it.
 Stressful life events, early losses or trauma, medical problems, and even certain medications can trigger the onset of depression.
 Often it’s a combination of these factors.
+Additionally, working in certain industries or having a high-pressure job can contribute to the development of depression, as the culture and environment of an industry or the demands of a specific job may impact mental health and resilience.

 Ready for an appointment?